-Overall, the persons interviewed at Pierre Charles Secondary School had a good understanding of the hazards that need to be addressed at the school as priority.
+Overall, the persons interviewed at Belles Primary School had a good understanding of the hazards that need to be addressed at the school as priority.
 Our team's assessment suggests that maintenance is a priority task for the school administration which is an integral component of disaster management and risk reduction.
-The critical areas for improvement included drafting an Emergency Management Plan (EMP), training for all teachers in Emergency First Response (EFR) or first aid securing fire extinguishers and storm water drainage upgrades.
+The critical areas for improvement included training for all teachers in Emergency First Response (EFR), erecting a wall and/or signage at the front of the school that borders the highway and storm water drainage upgrades.